 Most websites have copyright lines on them.
 It’s a common practice even though it’s not technically required.
 Unfortunately, a lot of copyright notices are formatted incorrectly.
 A lot.
-(It’s a pet peeve.)
+(It’s a pet peeve of mine.)

-So no, by law you aren’t required to have a copyright notice on your site.
-But it’s probably a good idea purely to prevent confusion and more importantly, to deter potential infringers.
+By law you are not required to have a copyright notice on your site.
+But it’s probably a good idea purely to prevent confusion and, more importantly, to deter potential infringers.

 It’s quite simple really.